18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Image source

-Named for the shape of their shell (it is shaped like a ram’s horn), these snails feed on a variety of different types of algae as well as uneaten fish food and decaying plant matter.
+Named for the shape of their shell (spoiler alert: it’s shaped like a ram’s horn), these snails feed on a variety of different types of algae as well as uneaten fish food and decaying plant matter.

-They do not, however, eat live plants and they do well with smaller and more peaceful species of fish – they can become a target for cichlids, loaches, and other predatory fish.
+They do not, however, eat live plants and they do well with small and peaceful species of fish – they can become a target for cichlids, loaches, and other predatory fish.

 Ramshorn snails grow up to an inch in size and they prefer neutral tank water around 7.0 pH.
 They can be kept singly, with other ramshorn snails, or with nerite snails.